cherrytwist/cherrytwist/docs/technical-design.md

 Core autonomous entities in the platform have an **Agent** that represents that entity in platform interactions.

-Entities with Agents currently are: User, Organization, Space, Challenge & Opportunity.
+Entities with Agents currently are: User, Organization, Space, Subspace & Subspace.

 Each Agent has _Credentials_ which can interact on behalf of the user / entity with other elements of the platform.

 The usage of Agents is currently largely invisible to Users - but it is critical to setup the platform from the start with Agent based interaction patterns to enable moving more decentralized later.

-Note: the text below primarily talks about Users for Authentication and Authorization, but the approach is also applicable for other entities with Agents e.g. Challenges, Organizations etc.
+Note: the text below primarily talks about Users for Authentication and Authorization, but the approach is also applicable for other entities with Agents e.g. Subspaces, Organizations etc.

 ## Authentication Providers
 The Authentication of users is handled by Authentication Providers, a pluggable mechanism whereby multiple types of Authentication can be supported by the platform.
 After successful Authentication, the platform retrieves the Agent for the User and that Agent is then used to carry out actions on behalf of the User.